pSeven Enterprise deployment¶

 rpc-rquotad

-) running on the file storage.
+) running on the file storage host.
 The quota server must allow the remote setting of quotas (run with the--setquota

 or-S